Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Source_Code/proman-project/proman-jmeter/README.md

 If it is difficult to mock, refer to [Exclude certain items from validation when creating a response file](#Exclude-certain-items-from-validation-when-creating-a-response-file).

-If there are columns in the database, you need to exclude them from the validation.
+If this is the case for a column in the database, you must exclude that column from the validation.
 For information on how to exclude certain columns from validation, see [Excluding certain columns from validation](#Exclude-certain-columns-from-validation).

 ## Structure